keitaroinc/ckanext-big-resources/README.md

 # ckanext-big-resources

-Ckan extension that overwrites the upload and download of the resources. the extension breaks the resources into chunks and streams the response.
+CKAN extension that overwrites the upload and download of the resources.
+The extension breaks the resources into chunks and streams the response.
 This extension is usefull if We want to configure the chunk size of upload and download in order to use of the server resources in more efficient way.

 ## Requirements